Select your question

 There has been a major shake up to the Buy to Let property sector in recent years with several changes already in force.
 The main change from April 2019 onwards is the sale of commercial property has become fully taxable to non-residents.

-A much wider reaching change is planned for April 2020 onwards which will see the restriction of Principle Private Residence Relief (PPR), and the virtual scrapping of Lettings Relief.
+A much wider reaching change came into effect from April 2020 onwards which has seen the restriction of Principle Private Residence Relief (PPR), and the virtual scrapping of Lettings Relief.
 In all cases where a former home is retained as a second home or becomes a buy to let investment, these two reliefs hugely reduce the amount of Capital Gains tax that is payable to HMRC on the sale of the property.
-From April 2020 PPR is being cut in half, and the associated Lettings Relief is effectively being scrapped for the vast majority of taxpayers.
+From April 2020 PPR has been significantly reduced, and the associated Lettings Relief has effectively been scrapped for the vast majority of taxpayers.